 PAT PARKER: WAR NURSE

 Pat Parker was a fictional character.
-A comic book character that first showed up just after the start of World War II in Speed Comics, Vol.3 No.13, May 1942.
+A comic book character that first showed up just before formal U.S. involvement in World War II in Speed Comics, Vol.1 No.13, May 1941.
 She appeared after that in a number of issues billed as a war nurse, but over time as international tensions and the war progressed and the comics worked their way through being published, she changed and morphed into a leader of a group of women that called themselves The Girl Commandos.
 Although apparently still using the cover as a war nurse, even as a member of the Girl Commandos when fighting the bad guys she continued to dress in the semi-super hero costume she developed as a guise that shows up below.
 Both as a war nurse and as a member of the Girl Commandos Pat Parker usually operated in the European Theater, Nazis and such.
 In the below story after a few pages of introduction from earlier issues she and the commandos find themselves in Asia, first into India then into Burma from all of the references.
 The tie in for me of course is her interactions with the Flying Tigers and the Girl Commandos use of venerable World War II fighter plane, the P-40 Warhawk in their adventures.

 As an extra added insight for the reader, notice in the illustrated pages below, while Parker is still in India prior to their departure for Burma, where she and the commandos start using the P-40s, she overpowers a greasemonkey, meaning an airplane mechanic, and confiscates a twin-engine bomber.
 On the fifth page down, upper right corner, it depicts her actions and in the process she calls the bomber a Martin.
 On the same page bottom left, the swiped bomber is attacked by Japanese fighters and Parker is forced to bail out as the plane crashes into the jungle.
 In that frame the plane is called a Baltimore.
 On the last page the author of the story mentions that the P-40s are attacked by a squadron of Japanese fighters called Nakajimas.
 I only bring it up because, although the stories are pure fiction and "only" comic books, and a lot of people discount their worthiness, the writers and cartoonists of the era put often put forth a lot of study and extra effort in making them not just inconsequential fluff, but to be accurate and inform as well. (see)